 Now here’s a tale to buoy you through our time of sinking expectations.
 The Baffler Foundation Inc. is a tax-exempt organization incorporated “to promote art, science, and education by publishing a literary magazine.”
-Working in subject areas that have been largely abandoned by universities, foundations, business, and government, we employ a core staff of editors, designers, and researchers from our HQ in Cambridge, Massachusetts.
-Together we produce not only The Baffler magazine in print and digital editions, but also books, a daily blog, and symposia, lectures, and events around the country.
-Yes, we also have tote bags.
+We employ a core staff of editors, designers, and researchers to work in subject areas that have been largely abandoned by universities, foundations, business, and government.
+Together we produce not only The Baffler magazine in print and digital editions, but also books, a daily blog, symposia, lectures, and events around the country.
+Yes, we have tote bags, too.

-Give us your support and help us grow the Foundation the right way, building on the achievements of the last three years and the legacy of the magazine that’s been blunting the cutting edge since 1988.
-Please consider making a tax-deductible donation to The Baffler Foundation on this page.
+Give us your support and help us grow the Foundation the right way, building the legacy of the magazine that’s been blunting the cutting edge since 1988.
+Please consider making a tax-deductible donation to The Baffler Foundation, right here on this page.
 Thank you!

 Other People’s Opinions

 “Eye-opening and irascible, hopeful but not optimistic . . . offers a clear-eyed perspective on post-recession America and pays readers the ultimate compliment of being able to think for themselves.” — Publishers Weekly

 “The original ethos seems largely intact: beautifully discontented prose written by people who’d rather be out scrapping.
 Quite right, too.” — Guardian

 “Like The Baffler of old, the sharpest pieces are readable and show a caustic, playful ability to zero in on a pie-eyed media hypnotized by the zeitgeist.” — Chicago Tribune